itsadrianxv/itsadrianxv/README.md

 ## work

 Two internships so far.
 One doing sell-side research on AI compute and storage.
 One at a private fund, working on trading systems & options strategies.
-Code I wrote has sent real orders to a real exchange, still the coolest thing my code has done.

 The details live in my [resume](https://www.adrianxv.cn/resume.pdf).